 Choose from two test result options with the cobas® HPV Test.

-The cobas® HPV Test is the only IVD high-risk HPV test with the flexibility to offer two test options, all in one run, from one patient sample:
+The cobas® HPV Test has the flexibility to offer two test options, all in one run, from one patient sample:

 The cobas® HPV Test also has the flexibility to be used either pre-cytology or post-cytology.
 It is the only HPV test that offers the primary vial post-cytology testing for both the ThinPrep®, 1 T2000 and T3000 processors.
 In addition, it is the only molecular test that has been FDA-approved for use after T3000 processing.